-Visit Ireland in winter to see the soaring landscape celebrated by poets as varied as W.B.
+Visit Ireland in winter to see the soaring landscape celebrated by poets W.B.
 Yeats, Patrick Kavanagh and Seamus Heaney (you may want to take a volume of each writer’s work along for added atmosphere).

 1. The Merrion Hotel